rich1126/mrmath/README.md

 Initiated by `Complex(Real, Imaginary = 0)` so you can just put in a real number so that it acts as a complex number.
 Arithmetic operations can interface with `int`, `float`, or `frac` types.
 (So, the hierarchy here is that if `int` or `float` interface with a `frac`, they become `frac`.
 If any of the below interface with `Complex`, they become `Complex`.

 Supports magnitude and conjugation.
 Can convert to vector using `com.asVector()`.
 Similarly, can convert `Real` and `Imaginary` to `frac` types using `com.asFrac()`.

+## Graphics (in testing)

+I like to use the [Asymptote Vector Graphics](http://asymptote.sourceforge.net) language to create diagrams.
+I use it at work, and it's an absolutely fantastic language with a pretty intuitive way of drawing things.
+It does a lot of the work for you.

+So, naturally, I would like to be able to implement it to draw figures based on at least the `vtwo` objects, and probably `Complex` objects.
+However, you would need to have an installation of Asymptote and a postScript viewer.
+(Asymptote comes with TeXLive if you have that.
+The standard PostScript viewer at least on Debian-based Linux distros is `gv`.
+Not sure what the situation is on other platforms, but it should be easy enough to find.)

+I'm working on just having this part of things be functional for myself, and will figure out more options later.